annndiga/Capstone-phase-5/server/README.md

 ## About the Project

-This project is a full stack application that enables the user to manage ticks in a given area.
-The application allows the user to input data about the ticks and their location, and provides a visual representation of the data.
+This project is a full stack application that enables the user to be able add an event buy tickets and see other events hosted in the platform
 ## Features

 - User input form